5 Places to Pick Apples this Fall

 Mercier Orchards, Blue Ridge

-Mercier Orchards is a fourth-generation family-owned and -operated apple orchard, celebrating more than 70 years of fruitful harvest.
-A tasty combination of you-pick apple events, a bakery, deli, Market Store, and their newly opened Farm Winery makes them worth the drive.
+Mercier Orchards is a fourth-generation family-owned and -operated apple orchard.
+A tasty combination of a bakery, deli, market store and farm winery makes them worth the drive.
 A few of the apple varieties grown are Detroit Red, Ginger Gold, Gala, Honeycrisp and Ambrosia.

 R & A Orchards, Ellijay